 Backlinks are links to pages on your website from other websites.

 Backlinks are still a significant signal that contributes to search engine visibility, but it’s important to remember that not all backlinks are equally valuable.

 The SEO benefit conferred on your website by a backlink depends on the domain authority (think of this as the quality, trustworthiness, and prominence) of the referring website.

 Conversely, having too many backlinks pointing to your website from low-quality, spammy websites can negatively impact your website.

-In this example, no backlinks are identified as “potentially toxic” or “toxic,” which is great.
+The tool provided by Semrush may identify some backlinks as “potentially toxic” or “toxic.”
 If any backlinks to your website are identified as potentially toxic, you should follow Google’s guidance to consider whether the risk is enough to formally disavow those links.

 Step 9: Check your website against user accessibility guidelines

 In this step, we’ll use a free tool provided by the WebAIM to check your website against accessibility standards.

 Open the WAVE tool from WebAIM and enter a URL from your website.
 You may need to run the tool on several different pages from your website to make sure all your standard page layouts are set up correctly.

 You’ll see a report that looks like this: